 - Aging skin.
 Early research suggests that taking capsules containing krill oil, zinc, vitamin D, sea buckthorn berry oil, cacao bean extract, hyaluronic acid, and red clover isoflavones 780 mg three times daily along with applying tazarotene cream 0.1% nightly for about 12 weeks improves wrinkles, moisture, and elasticity in aging skin compared to treatment with tazarotene cream alone.
 It is not clear if these benefits were due to krill oil or other ingredients in the supplement.

 - High cholesterol.
-Developing research shows that taking 1-1.5 grams of a specific krill oil product daily reduces total cholesterol and "bad" low-density lipoprotein (LDL) cholesterol, and increases "good" high-density lipoprotein (HDL) cholesterol in patients with high cholesterol.
-Higher doses of 2-3 grams daily also appear to significantly reduce levels of triglyceride, another type of blood fat, are also reduced.
+Some research shows that taking a specific krill oil product reduces total cholesterol and "bad" low-density lipoprotein (LDL) cholesterol, and increases "good" high-density lipoprotein (HDL) cholesterol in people with high cholesterol.
+Triglycerides, another type of blood fat, are also reduced.
 However, other research suggests that krill oil does not reduce cholesterol.
 Krill oil might only be beneficial in people with very high cholesterol levels.
 More research is needed to confirm.

 - High triglycerides, a type of blood fat.
-Taking a specific krill oil product 0.25-2 grams twice daily for 12 weeks appears to lower triglyceride levels in people with high triglyceride levels.
-However, the change in triglyceride levels varies among patients.
+Taking a specific krill oil product twice daily for 12 weeks appears to lower triglycerides in people with high triglyceride levels.
+But the change in triglyceride levels varies among people.
 The supplement does not appear to improve total cholesterol, "bad" low-density lipoprotein (LDL) cholesterol, or "good" high-density lipoprotein (HDL) cholesterol.

 - Osteoarthritis.
 Early research shows that taking 300 mg per day of a specific krill oil product reduces pain and stiffness in people with osteoarthritis.